Skip Breadcrumb Links

 - A Safe Home: Your home must be safe and in good repair.
 This is true even if you knew about the problems before you agreed to rent the home.

 - Vital Services: You must have access to heat, hot and cold water, electricity, and fuel (such as natural gas).
-Your landlord cannot shut-off these services, even if you have not paid your rent.
-Your landlord may shut-off services for a short time so that they can make repairs.
-Your landlord might pay for vital services; or you might pay for them.
+Your landlord cannot shut off these services, even if you have not paid your rent.
+Your landlord may shut off services for a short time so that they can make repairs.
+Your landlord might pay for vital services, or you might pay for them.

 - Privacy: Your landlord can enter your home only for certain reasons.
 For example, your landlord can enter your home to make repairs or show the home to possible tenants or in an emergency.

 - Controlled rent increases: Your landlord may raise your rent once in a 12-month period.
 The amount of the increase has to be within legal limits.
+There are special circumstances when a landlord can apply to the Landlord and Tenant Board to raise it more than the limit in a given year.

 - Protection from unlawful eviction: You can be evicted for certain reasons only.
 If your landlord tries to evict you, you have the right to a hearing with the Landlord and Tenant Board.